jxpress/setfit-pytorch-lightning/README.md

 ## step 5.
 Load the trained model

-Since SetFIt model may be configured with sklearn, so please load the model as in [this notebook](notebooks/model_load.ipynb).
+Since SetFit model may be configured with sklearn, so please load the model as in [this notebook](notebooks/model_load.ipynb).

 # 🐾 others

 ## Experiment management

-For managing your experimentm you can add experimental confition to config file [like this](configs/experiment/example.yaml) and run like below
+For managing your experimentm you can add experimental confition to config file [like this](configs/experiment/example.yaml) and run it like below

 ```bash
 python src/train.py experiment=example